-Everyone has been talking about Finland's education system.
-Its unorthodox education system is deemed to be one of the best in world simply by going against the evaluation-driven, centralised model that many countries use.
+Finland was recently named the Happiest Country in the world by the United Nations World Happiness Report, for the fourth time in a row.
+One of Finland’s attractions is their education system.
+Its unorthodox education system is deemed to be one of the best in the world simply by going against the evaluation-driven, centralised model that many countries use.

-To ensure that children with learning or behaviour disabilities that are struggling don't fall behind, schools hire teaching aids who undergo an extra year of education to supplement teacher's efforts.
+To ensure that children with learning or behavioral disabilities who are struggling don't fall behind, schools hire teaching aids who undergo an extra year of education to supplement teacher's efforts.

 At the age of 16, students can decide if they want to attend the Finnish equivalent of high school to prepare them for university or enter vocational training.

 Finnish language education begins on the first day of school.
-By age nine, students begin Swedish (Finland's second official language) and at 11, they start learning a third language, usually English.
+By 9 years old, students begin Swedish (Finland's second official language) and at 11, they start learning a third language, usually English.
 Many students even take on a fourth language around the age of 13.
 Students are tested on their first two languages in a matriculation exam for university placement.

-They also receive a 15-minute break after every lesson.
-Outdoor physical activity is highly-encouraged and some lessons are taught outside.
+Besides getting generous hours of recess, the students also receive a 15-minute break after every lesson.
+Furthermore, outdoor physical activity is highly encouraged and some lessons are taught outside of the classroom.

-Teachers spend at least two hours on building curriculum and assessing student progress.
+Teachers spend at least two hours on building curriculum and assessing student progress on a weekly basis.
 With fewer teaching hours, students are not overwhelmed with class, and teachers are not struggling to prepare.

 In most countries (Malaysia included), students get a new teacher every year.
-In Finland, a teacher likely sticks with the same group of students for five years.
-This gives teachers the opportunity to form relationships with their students and also to better know students as learners.
+In Finland, a teacher is more likely to stick with the same group of students for five years.
+This gives teachers the opportunity to bond with their students and also to better know students as learners.